IMAP,POP,and SMTP Overview

 POP3 basically works on two ports –

-Port 995 – this port is needed if you want to connect using POP3 securely
+• Port 995– needed to connect using POP3 securely

 IMAP